RashmiJK/AI-ML-Lab/docs/decision_trees.md

 Example of hyperparameter in Decision Trees:
 In decision trees, hyperparameters include the maximum depth of the tree (max_depth), the minimum number of samples required to split a node (min_samples_split), and the minimum number of samples required at a leaf node (min_samples_leaf).
 For instance, setting a max_depth can prevent overfitting by limiting the number of levels the tree can grow, ensuring the tree does not become too complex and capture noise in the training data.

 By carefully tuning these hyperparameters, you can significantly affect the model’s performance and its ability to generalize well to unseen data.
-The process of trying different aspects of all these parameters can be referred to as "hyperparameer tuning".
+The process of trying different aspects of all these parameters can be referred to as "hyperparameter tuning".
 Grid Search is a process of searching the best combination of hyperparameters from a predefined set of values.
 In Python GridSearchCV() is an implementation of Grid Search with Cross Validation.

 Cross validation is a mechanism that allows us to test a model repeatedly on data that was not used in training to build the model.
 A comon appraoch is simply to choose the tree with minimum cross validation error.